-The Construction Managers will secure pricing for each project through a mini-bid process by the qualified builder pool.
-Bidders will be provided with the Scope of Work for each project.
-The builder will need to submit a fair and reasonable cost proposal applying proposed unit pricing and proposed quantities for each line items of work, resulting in a Total Construction Cost.
+The Construction Managers will secure pricing for each project through a unit pricing process using VIHFA historical data, and current material price list.
+VIHFA will provide the Construction

+Contractor with a Scope of Work that contains a fair and reasonable unit pricing for each project.
+The Construction Manager will provide a cost proposal applying proposed unit pricing and proposed quantities for each line items of work, resulting in a Total Construction Cost.

-11.3.1 Builder for Rehabilitation Projects and Scope Walk Through
+11.3.1 Construction Contractor for Rehabilitation Projects and Scope Walk Through

 Upon assignment of a project, construction contractors must attend a scope walk that is scheduled by the Construction Manager.
-The scope walk is performed to ensure that the Construction Manager and the builder agree to any required modification to the scope for the project that will be used to price the project.
+The scope walk is performed to ensure that the Construction Manager and the Construction Contractor agree to any required modification to the scope for the project that will be used to price the project.
 The scope walk is scheduled based on the homeowner's availability for complete access to the home.
-The Construction Manager must provide the Scope of Work with at least 48 hours of notice to the builder for the scheduled scope walk, and the builder will need to arrange to attend with subcontractors, if needed.
+The Construction Manager must provide the Scope of Work with at least 48 hours of notice to the Construction Contractor for the scheduled scope walk, and the Construction Contractor will need to arrange to attend with subcontractors, if needed.
 The Construction manager will assign established pricing to each line items within the scope to derive the overall construction costs for the project.
 The established pricing will utilize data methodology selected by VIHFA and approved by HUD.